 A native of the United Kingdom, Millie Ball joined HRTV in 2003 and has developed into an integral member of the network's on-air team.
 She has become a fixture on HRTV's daily racing coverage, providing commentary and insights, and also serving as reporter.
-She lends her racing expertise, and background on the international scene, to the "Pursuit of the Cup" and "Pursuit of the Crown" shows, and has contributed frequently to the "Race Day America" show.
+She lends her racing expertise, and background on the international scene, to the “Pursuit of the Cup” and “Pursuit of the Crown” shows, and has contributed frequently to “Race Day America” show.

 She has travelled across the country for HRTV to cover a number of Triple Crown races, including yearly visits to the Preakness and several trips to New York for the Belmont Stakes.
 Additionally, Ball went to Lone Star Park for HRTV to contribute to the network's coverage of the 2004 Breeders' Cup.